 Slideshow of hydrographs showing HFL breach sequence by Kopili river at Kampur site in Nagaon, Assam in May 2022.

 The Dikrong river at Doimuk Level Monitoring (LM) site in Papum Pare district of Arunachal Pradesh crossed the old HFL four times in four days between 15-19 June 2022.
 Similarly, Kopili river at Kheronighat LM site in Karbi Analong district of Assam breached the HFL twice in three days during 15-18 June 2022.

 Interestingly, the Mahananda river at Taibpur LF site in Kishangang district of Bihar has crossed the old HFL after 54 years.
-Old HFLs were attained in July and August while breaches this time have taken place in pre monsoon and first month of south west monsoon season.
+On other sites, the old HFLs were attained in July and August while breaches this time have taken place in pre monsoon and first month of south west monsoon season.

 |SN||Site||River/ Basin||District/ State||WL/ DL||Old HFL||Date||New HFL||Date/ Time||Rise above old HFL||Above HFL for hours|